 You cannot simply ignore sushi when you visit Tokyo.
 The fish market (Toyosu Market) brings tons of fresh seafood from other parts of Japan and world.
 It is the biggest fish market in the world!

-There are also approximately 30 Michelin-starred sushi restaurants in Toyko.
+There are also approximately 30 sushi restaurants that are Michelin-starred in Toyko.